aarong/feedme-server-core/README.md

 The `options` argument is an object with the following properties:

-- `options.transport` - Required object.
+- `options.transport` - Required object or array of objects.

   A transport object used to listen for client connections.
 The object must satisfy the requirements laid out in the developer documentation.